raikwaramit/DSA-Practice/New/2_Array/Array.md

 - [] using the square bracket.
 - n-1 is always the last element the array.
 Given n is the size of the array.

+# Question

+1. Largest element in an array.
+2. Second largest in an array || 3rd largest in an array.
+3. Check if the array is sorted or not.
+4. Remove duplicates from an array || Allow duplication in the array.
+5. Rotate array by one place.
+6. Rotate array by kth place.